Mayor's proposed $966.8 million budget includes reorganization of city services, utility rate increases

 Mayor G.T.
-Bynum proposed on Wednesday a $966.8 million budget for fiscal year 2024 that includes across-the-board utility rate increases, funding for a major reorganization of city services and the continuation of police recruiting bonuses.
+Bynum presented to city councilors on Wednesday a proposed $966.8 million fiscal year 2024 budget that includes across-the-board utility rate increases, funding for a major reorganization of city services and the continuation of police recruiting bonuses.

-The City Council must approve a budget at least seven days prior to the beginning of the new fiscal year, which starts July 1.
+The document now goes to the City Council for its consideration and possible modifications.
+Councilors must approve a budget at least seven days prior to the beginning of the new fiscal year, which starts July 1.

+The public will have opportunities to comment on the budget proposal at City Council meetings in May.

 The proposed budget represents a $1.7 million decrease from the original FY 2023 adopted budget.
 It includes an operating budget of $849 million and a capital budget of $117.8 million.